Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

     …
 ````

-For focal nodes under the pairwise, one-to-all, and all-to-one modes, the
-value field references the focal node ID; values should be positive, and a
+For focal nodes, the value field references the focal node ID; values must be
-single ID can occupy more than one pair of coordinates (and more than one cell
+positive integers, and a single ID can occupy more than one pair of coordinates
-in the underlying resistance grid) if the "focal regions" option is selected.
+(and more than one cell in the underlying resistance grid).
+For current
-For current sources, the value field references the source strength in amps.
+sources, the value field references the source strength in amps.
+For grounds,
-For grounds, the value field references either the resistance or conductance
+the value field references either the resistance or conductance of the resistor
-of the resistor tying each ground node to ground, depending on user choice.
+tying each ground node to ground, as set in the Options window.

 ##Include/exclude file format
 ???Describe format???

+#9\.
+Output files

+##Current and voltage data

+Current and voltage data for networks will be written in text list formats.

+When using the ArcGIS toolbox, current and voltage maps will be written in the
+raster format chosen by the user.

+When not using the ArcGIS toolbox, raster voltage and current maps are written
+using the ASCII raster format described above.

-##Output resistance files
+##Resistance files

+Resistance data are written in both matrix and 3-column formats.

 Here are pairwise resistances written to the output directory for the eight
 neighbor case (using per-cell resistances and average resistances for cell